sourcevault/remotemon/readme.md

 ##### 🟡 misc features

-- `--no-watch` or `-n` allows to force disable all watches.
+- `--watch-config-file` or `-w`  restarts on config file change by default.

 - `--dry-run` or `-d` would disable all execution, used for checking and making sure all the commands are accurate.

-- `--verbose` or `-v` would show all the command in their full form.
+- `--verbose,-v` ( also  `-vv`)  would show all the command in their full form.

-- `rsync:false` disables rsync.
+- `-l,--list` to see all the different commands from the command line itself.

 ##### 🔴 Bugs

 - [same object ref doesn't work #6](https://github.com/arthurlacoste/tampa/issues/6)

-For now it's not possible for `remotemon` to do two levels of referencing in config file, as `remotemon` uses `tampex`, and the issue is with `tampex`, write your config files to work around the issue ( for now ).
+For now it's not possible for `remotemon` to do two levels of referencing in config file, as `remotemon` uses `tampax`, and the issue is with `tampax`, write your config files to work around the issue ( for now ).

 ##### 🟡 changelog

+`1.2.2`

+- `rsync` accepts multiple values, which means it can be called on multiple destination folder.

+- `remotemon` only accepts a single command.

+- `-vv` multiple level of verbose logging.

+- multiple config files can be used.

+- `-l,--list` to see all the different commands from the command line itself.

 `1.1.2`